Monkshoody/SoundBoard/README.md

 4. I don't know how much sounds you want to use, but over the time it can increase a lot.
 Therefore, searching and filtering would be neccessary i guess.

 5. Here you can see your already imported sounds together with a Volume-Slider.
-The Slider is individual for all Players, so everyone can set them for themselfs.
-(Mind the Notice in the beginning of the Readme!)
+The Slider is individual for all sounds, so the GM can set them in general.
 If you hit a sound it will play in the whole room, so everyone will hear it.
-The same belogns to the players.
-If you as GM provided access to a sound and a player clicks the button everyone in the room will hear it (and now you know why the "mute player"-Slide is so important ^^).
+The same belogns to the players. if you as GM provided access to a sound and a player clicks the button everyone in the room will hear it (and now you know why the "mute player"-Slide is so important ^^).
 Additionally, you can delete sounds if you don't need them anymore by clicking the little "x" in the top right corner of each sound-button.
+Caution! permission export -> sound löschen -> permissions import error!